swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

 The [original pitch](https://forums.swift.org/t/pitch-add-filepath-to-the-standard-library/84812) included a `FilePath.Root` type, convenience methods (`lastComponent`, `stem`, `extension`, `starts(with:)`, `append`, `push`), and lexical resolution operations.
 We chose to defer these in favor of shipping the essential core: the type, its conformances, the component view, and real resolution.
 The deferred API can be added as extensions on `FilePath` and is back-deployable where expressed in terms of the component view.
 Shipping the type and conformances first is critical because those cannot be added retroactively without migration costs (e.g. someone conforming `FilePath` to `Hashable` themselves).

+### Other names for `resolve()`

+Resolution through blocking is a perfectly normal operation for an application or script to do, and future work is to have a non-blocking async variant also named `resolve()` available from async contexts.
+We picked the name `resolve()` to encourage developers to use a correct, kernel-backed implementation rather than rolling their own.

+- `resolveByBlocking()`.
+Makes the blocking nature explicit in the name.
+We prefer communicating this through `@available(*, noasync)` and documentation (and eventually through an effect).
+- `resolveFromFileSystem()`.
+Emphasizes that resolution consults the filesystem.
+We find this redundant: resolution against the filesystem is what `resolve()` means by default.
+- A sync/async pair under different names, such as `resolveSync()` and `resolveAsync()`, with the latter being future work.
+We're proposing to use the same name `resolve` overloaded for async contexts.
+- Namespaced free functions rather than a method.
+We prefer the member form for discoverability and for parity with similar operations on related types.

+The proposal uses `resolve()` as written, with the blocking nature communicated through `@available(*, noasync)` and documentation.

 ### Include `Codable` conformance

 `FilePath` intentionally does not conform to `Codable`.
 Serialized paths are inherently platform-specific: a path serialized on Linux or Darwin is not meaningful on Windows.
 Furthermore, even if paths on the same platform may parse the same in different versions, the meaning of paths can differ version-to-version of the OS: Windows 10 and 11 differ in device name recognition and Darwin may add new resolve flag values.
 The existing `Codable` conformance on `System.FilePath` uses an awkward binary encoding that has been a source of friction.
-Rather than commit the standard library to a serialization format, we leave serialization to application-level code that can choose a format appropriate to its needs. `String(decoding:)` and `init(_ string:)` provide the necessary conversion.
+Rather than commit the standard library to a serialization format, we leave serialization to application-level code that can choose a format appropriate to its needs. `String(decoding:)` and `init?(_ string:)` provide the necessary conversion.

 ### Do more: bring all of swift-system into the toolchain